 We recommend opening up and cleaning your computer every 6 months.
 If smoking or pets are present, consider cleaning your computer every 3 months.
 Dust can gather and affect computer performance, so routine cleaning is recommended.
-For cleaning your laptop: simply wipe dust and other debris off with a microfiber cloth and blow dust off of the ports.
+For cleaning your laptop: simply wipe dust and other debris off with a microfiber cloth and blow the dust off of the ports.
 Follow the below steps when cleaning your desktop computer:

 - Unplug all devices from the computer and monitor.

-- Remove side panel of computer tower.*
+- Remove the side panel of the computer tower.*